Ghost---Shadow/i18nize-react/README.md

 ## Trouble shooting

-Sometimes `i18ize-react` might conflict with the babel plugins installed in your project.
+1. Sometimes `i18ize-react` might conflict with the babel plugins installed in your project.
 If that happens go up one folder (`cd ..`) and then run `i18ize-react ./your-dir ./your-dir`

+2. By default `i18ize-react` assumes that your code is in `<your workspace dir>/src` but if you want to change that you can use the third argument. e.g. `i18ize-react ./ ./ web` will crawl  `<your workspace dir>/web` instead.